 Foster children who have been disappointed several times because of the foster care system may not put their trust that easily.

-Trauma counseling or therapies, including trauma-based cognitive behavioral therapy, have proven to assist adults and children who go through trauma from adoption or foster care.
+Trauma counseling or therapies, including trauma-based cognitive behavioral therapy, have proven to assist adults and former foster youth who go through trauma from adoption or foster care.

 Play Therapy For Children